yanatan16/yanatan16.github.io/_posts/2015-09-11-alcorn-state-at-georgia-tech-film-offense.markdown

 The first game of the season was GT versus a high-powered FCS offense.
 Georgia Tech rolled 69-6, ending the first quarter up 34-0.
 At that point, most the the starters came out of the game.
 So I'll start with the Georgia Tech offense in the first quarter.
 It should be a good first taste of film study.

+I'll have some quick notes below, and then three plays in depth.

 ## Notes

 Here's some quick impressions from watching each offensive play from the first quarter.
 Remember this is against an inferior opponent in Alcorn State.